RHarryH/avispa-microf/README.md

 ### General

-1. When a widget fails to load, reloading always reloads only properties-widget as it is hard-coded
-2. Despite there is an option to set a property page size, it is ignored and modal always use extra-large size
+1. Despite there is an option to set a property page size, it is ignored and modal always use extra-large size
-3. Error handling in general requires rework

 ### Problems with DTOs